radius-project/docs/docs/content/reference/limitations.md

 See [app name constraints]({{< ref "resource-schema.md#common-values" >}}) for more information.

-### Gateway resources and container resources cannot share names names
+### Gateway resources and container resources cannot share names

 Deploying a Radius Application that contains a gateway resource and a container resource that share a name will result in an error being thrown during the deployment process.